Cryptography Code

 It contains a test suite by Eric Young and compiles OK

-with both VC5++ and with Unix gcc.
+with both MSVC++ and with Unix gcc.

 This code may be freely distributed.